Victim blaming

-Victim blaming occurs when the victim of a crime or any wrongful act is held entirely or partially at fault for the harm that befell them.
+Victim blaming occurs when the victim of a crime or any wrongful act is held entirely or partially at fault for the harm done to them.
 There is historical and current prejudice against the victims of domestic violence and sex crimes, such as the greater tendency to blame victims of rape than victims of robbery if victims and perpetrators knew each other prior to the commission of the crime.
+The Gay Panic Defense has been characterized as a form of victim blaming.

 Coining of the phrase

 Psychologist William Ryan coined the phrase "blaming the victim" in his 1971 book of that title.
-In the book, Ryan described victim blaming as an ideology used to justify racism and social injustice against black people in the United States.
+Ryan described victim blaming as an ideology used to justify racism and social injustice against black people in the United States.
 Ryan wrote the book to refute Daniel Patrick Moynihan's 1965 work The Negro Family: The Case for National Action (usually simply referred to as the Moynihan Report).

-Moynihan had concluded that three centuries of oppression of black people, and in particular with what he calls the uniquely cruel structure of American slavery as opposed to its Latin American counterparts, had created a long series of chaotic disruptions within the black family structure which, at the time of the report, manifested itself in high rates of unwed births, absent fathers, and single mother households in black families.
+Moynihan had concluded that three centuries of oppression of black people, and in particular with what he calls the uniquely cruel structure of American slavery as opposed to its Latin American counterparts, had created a long series of chaotic disruptions within the black family structure which, at the time of the report, manifested itself in high rates of unwed births, absent fathers, and single-mother households in black families.
 Moynihan then correlated these familial outcomes, which he considered undesirable, to the relatively poorer rates of employment, educational achievement, and financial success found among the black population.
 The black family structure is also being affected by media through the children.
-The Black family is usually portrayed as gang affiliated, a single-parent or very violent.
+The Black family is usually portrayed as gang affiliated, single-parent or very violent.
 Aggression and violent behavior in children has been linked to television programming.
 Moynihan advocated the implementation of government programs designed to strengthen the black nuclear family.

-Ryan objected that Moynihan then located the proximate cause of the plight of black Americans in the prevalence of a family structure in which the father was often sporadically, if at all, present, and the mother was often dependent on government aid to feed, clothe, and provide medical care for her children.
-Ryan's critique cast the Moynihan theories as attempts to divert responsibility for poverty from social structural factors to the behaviors and cultural patterns of the poor.
+Ryan objected that Moynihan then located the proximate cause of the plight of black Americans in the prevalence of a family structure in which the father was sporadically, if at all, present, and the mother was often dependent on government aid to feed, clothe, and provide medical care for her children.
+Ryan's critique cast the Moynihan theory as an attempt to divert responsibility for poverty from social structural factors to the behaviors and cultural patterns of the poor.